For Black women and girls who aren’t “autistic enough”

 by Jo (Foderingham) Brown

 I remember sitting in the cafeteria in kindergarten when something made me feel anxious.
-When I I felt anxious way, I would physically ground myself.
-I’d clench my fists really hard or get up and move around.
+When I was around this age, if I felt that way, I would physically ground myself: I’d clench my fists really hard or get up and move around.
 This particular day while my empty lunch box was on the table in front of me, I began to gently hit myself on the forehead with it.
 One of the after school teachers seemed confused as to why I was doing this, so she came over and told me to stop.

 I stopped grounding myself in ways that made me feel better.
 Over time, I learned that certain things I did, such as pacing, repeating things said by others, and moving my hands or arms were perceived as weird or deviant by society.
 I took on more normalized repetitive behaviors, such as picking at my nails, jiggling my feet, and scrolling through my phone.

 In freshman year of college, I learned that these are all examples of stimming — self-stimulating behaviors undertaken by many neurodivergent (especially autistic) people in order to regulate their feelings.
 There are many types of stimming, including kinetic (movement-based) and echolalia (where someone constantly repeats a word or phrase).
 I also learned that many things I’ve had trouble with throughout my life — making eye contact, understanding euphemisms and nonverbal cues, and even numerical estimation — are common autistic traits.